 Conclusion

 In summary, we have achieved remarkable LA conversion to PyA and H2 over a non-noble metal photocatalyst, Ni/CdS.
 The photocatalyst, featuring both Ni single atoms and NiO clusters over CdS, demonstrates superior photothermal catalytic activity attributed to the significant synergy between these components.
-NiO clusters enhance the adsorption and dissociation of LA molecules, w Ni single atoms .
+NiO clusters enhance the adsorption and dissociation of LA molecules, in conjunction with Ni single atoms provide activation sites for C-H and O-H bond cleavage.
 This study provides valuable insights into the synergistic interactions between single atoms and nanoscale entities, contributing to enhanced photocatalytic performance and offering new directions for the rational design of highly efficient photocatalysts.

 Reference